nikerla/vc-content/Pages/features/microsoft-dynamics-nav.md

                 <li class="list-item">
                     <span class="title">Keep Growing</span>
                     <span class="descr">
                         Virto commerce supports multiple stores, multiple currencies, multiple languages.
-Exapnd to new countries or regions, build your vendor specific stores, integrate POS systems, all this is possible with Virto Commerce and our AppStore.
+Expand to new countries or regions, build your vendor specific stores, integrate POS systems, all this is possible with Virto Commerce and our AppStore.
                     </span>
                 </li>
                 <li class="list-item">